Checkout Redesign

 Trust is key

-People don't know Bread
+People don't know what Bread is

-Flows need work
+Our user flows need work

-More context needed
+More context is needed

 Archetypes